• Skip to primary navigation

 • Heat the olive oil in a large, non-stick frying pan over medium-high heat.
 Add the onion and cook for 5 minutes, add the minced pepper tops, garlic, and carrot and cook until the carrot is soft, about 5 minutes.

-• Add the cooked rice, beans, corn, and enchilada sauce to the pan and mix everything together well.
-Set aside ½ cup of the cheese and stir in the rest.
+• Add the cooked rice, beans, corn, and enchilada sauce to the pan and mix everything well.
+Set aside 1 cup of the cheese and stir in the rest.
 Stuff the peppers then sprinkle the remaining cheese over the top.

-15 ounce can black beans, 1 cup frozen corn, 1 cup each: grated sharp cheddar and queso fresco
+15 ounce can black beans, 1 cup frozen corn, 1 ½ cups EACH: grated sharp cheddar and Monterey jack cheese, 14 ounce can enchilada sauce

-• Cover the casserole dish with aluminum foil and bake in the preheated oven for 35 minutes.
-Remove cover and bake another 10 minutes.
+• Cover the casserole dish with aluminum foil and bake in the oven for 35 minutes.
+Remove the cover and bake for another 10 minutes.

 • Serve with any or all of the optional toppings.

-Optional toppings to serve: avocado, cilantro, lime, and sour cream (vegan, if needed)
+Optional toppings: diced avocado, cilantro, lime, and sour cream

 Nutrition